For Faculty Members & Researchers

 To assess your request accurately, please provide any available materials, such as:

-- Manuscript draft
+- Manuscript draft, if available

-- Research idea or topic description, if the manuscript is not ready yet
+- Research idea or topic description

-- Initial research problem, if available
+- Initial research problem

-- Draft research questions or objectives, if available
+- Draft research questions or objectives

 - Notes about the expected contribution or intended publication direction